 To use the FTA Tariff Tool will help you find a few key pieces of information:

 With this information, you can use the FTA Tariff Tool to look up the tariff rate for your product today, as well as identify when in the future the tariff rate will go down further or be eliminated altogether.
-Additionally, the database includes key trade statistics, such as state-by-state export values to each of our FTA partners.
-Ultimately, this information can help you calculate appropriate pricing for your product, identify new markets, and take full advantage of the benefits of U.S. trade agreements.

 Please note: The FTA Tariff Tool only displays the preferential tariff rates negotiated under the U.S. trade agreements.
 In some instances, FTA partner countries may have unilaterally reduced their most-favored nation (MFN) tariff rate below the FTA rate.
 In these instances, U.S. exports would receive the MFN rate and not receive preferential treatment into that market.
 Additionally, the FTA Tariff Tool does not account for changes to the tariff nomenclature since the trade agreements were concluded.